 Always observe the instructions provided at the automatic car wash.
 The standard precautionary measures prior to entering the car wash should be taken to avoid damage to the vehicle (close all windows, fold in exterior mirrors).
-If the vehicle is fitted with additional components (spoiler, roof-rack, aerial...), check with the car wash supervisor whether these can enter the car wash $\Rightarrow \oplus$.
+If the vehicle is fitted with additional components (spoiler, roof-rack, aerial...), check with the car wash supervisor whether these can enter the $car wash \Rightarrow \mathbf{0}$.

-The vehicle paintwork is so durable that the vehicle can normally be washed without problems in an automatic car wash tunnel.
+The vehicle paintwork is so durable that the vehicle can normally be washed without problems in an automatic car washing tunnel.
 However, wear and damage to the paintwork will depend on the type of car wash used.
-SEAT recommends the use of car washed without brushes.
+SEAT recommends the use of car washes without brushes

-To remove traces of wax on windows and to prevent wiper blades from scratching, please observe the following ⇒ page 201, Cleaning windows and exterior mirrors
+To remove traces of wax on windows and to prevent wiper blades from scratching, please observe the following ⇒ page 191.
+Cleaning windows and exterior mirrors.

-Washing the car by hand
+Washing the vehicle by hand

-When washing the car by hand, use plenty of water to soften the dirt first, and rinse off as well as possible.
+When washing the vehicle by hand, use plenty of water to soften the dirt first, and rinse off as well as possible.

 Then clean the vehicle with a soft sponge, glove or brush using only slight pressure.
 Start at the roof and work downwards.
-Special car shampoo should only be used for very persistent dirt.
+Special vehicle shampoo should only be used for very persistent dirt.